Mexico lacks health care workers, but turns applicants away

 Experts have estimated Mexico is short thousands of workers, from nurses to specialized doctors.
 President Andrés Manuel López Obrador said the country doesn’t have “all the specialists the country requires,” and has even asked the military to help with hiring more.

-But at the Mexico City recruitment center — which had already received 800 applications — some Mexicans eager to pitch in were told their applications wouldn’t even be accepted.
+But at the Mexico City recruitment center — which had already received 800 applications — hundreds of Mexicans eager to pitch in started lining up before dawn, but were later were told their applications wouldn’t even be accepted.

 Álvaro Martínez, an anesthesiologist, sat on a bench in front of the center with his wife while waiting to apply.
 He mused on the prospect of hospital work during the pandemic.